Complete food (main food) for ornamental shrimp

-Snails and other molluscs belong to the natural food range of shrimps in the wild.
-They provide a great source of vital proteins and amino acids, but first and foremost, molluscs contain glucosamine (an amino sugar).
+Snails and other mollusks belong to the natural food range of shrimps in the wild.
+They provide a great source of vital proteins and amino acids, but first and foremost, mollusks contain glucosamine (an amino sugar).
 Crustaceans require this substance for the formation of their exoskeleton.
 We have chosen squid as a source of these essential nutrients for our shrimp food recipe.

-Fennel is globally used as vegetable, condiment or medicinal plant.
-Even in ancient Chinese medicine, fennel was held in high esteem.
+Fennel is globally used as a vegetable, condiment, or medicinal plant.
+Even in ancient Chinese medicine, the fennel was held in high esteem.
 It has also proven its value as a shrimp food ingredient.
-Fennel contains a great amount of secondary plant substances, which have a very positive effect on shrimps.
+Fennel contains a great number of secondary plant substances, which have a very positive effect on shrimps.

 the essential oils anethole and fenchone, bergapten, boron, camphor, carvon, chamazulene, citral, citronella, coumarin, eugenol, flavonoids, fumaric acid, caffeic acid, limonene, linalool, linoleic acid, myristicin, psoralene, salicylate, thymol, tocopherol, trigonelline, umbelliferone, xanthotoxin, vitamin C